Drek282/PsychoStats/README.md

 * Heatmap support for The Battle Grounds III.
 * Map images for The Battle Grounds III.
 * Improve display on smartphones.
-* Fix role support for The Battle Grounds III.
+* Fix roles support for The Battle Grounds III.

 ## **Credits**